areeta/rawment/README.md

     - Figma Prototype with Style Guide: https://www.figma.com/proto/XKVAFUWeG7JXBygHBhpzuT/RAWMENT?node-id=1%3A2&scaling=min-zoom
 * Use illustrations from websites like [Undraw.co](https://undraw.co/) and [Icons8](https://icons8.com/) to instill a sleek UI

+Although we used Figma to create mockups, they served more as inspiration and our final product has some changes!

 ### Pages

 #### About Page